-§ 4101P.5 Pawnshop regulations briefing and Anti-Money Laundering Act seminar.
-As a prerequisite for the issuance by the BSP of the AOR, the proprietor, partner, director, president as well as manager or officer-in-charge of the head office and branch shall have attended the: (a) briefing on pawnshop regulations conducted by the Bangko Sentral or any accredited service provider; and (b) seminar on the Anti-Money Laundering Act as prescribed in Subsec.4691P.1.
+§ 4103P.2 (2016 - 4101P.5) Pawnshop regulations briefing and Anti-Money Laundering Act (AMLA) seminar.
+As a pre-requisite for the issuance by the Bangko Sentral of the Authority to Operate, the proprietor/partners/directors shall attend a briefing on pawnshop regulations and a seminar on AMLA, as amended, conducted by the Bangko Sentral or the Anti-Money Laundering Council, or their accredited service provider.

-(Circular No. 656 dated 02 June 2009, as amended by Circular No. 711 dated 28 January 2011)
+(Circular No. 656 dated 02 June 2009, as amended by Circular Nos.
+938 dated 23 December 2016 and 711 dated 28 January 2011)